 Goodwill.
-At March 31, 2024 and 2023, the carrying value of goodwill was \$811.2 million and \$795.6 million, respectively.
+At June 30, 2024 and March 31, 2024, the carrying value of goodwill was \$812.1 million and \$811.2 million, respectively.
 Goodwill is allocated to our reporting units, which are our operating segments or one level below our operating segments (component level).
 Reporting units are determined by the discrete financial information available for the component and whether that information is regularly reviewed by segment management.
 Components are aggregated into a single reporting unit if they share similar economic characteristics.
-Our reporting units for purposes of goodwill impairment testing, along with their respective goodwill balances at March 31, 2024 and 2023, were Motion Picture (goodwill of \$399 million and \$394 million, respectively), and our Television (goodwill of \$320 million and \$309 million, respectively) and Talent Management (goodwill of \$93 million) businesses, both of which are part of our Television Production segment.
+Our reporting units for purposes of goodwill impairment testing, along with their respective goodwill balances at June 30, 2024 and March 31, 2024, were Motion Picture (goodwill of \$395 million and \$399 million, respectively), and our Television (goodwill of \$324 million and \$320 million, respectively) and Talent Management (goodwill of \$93 million) businesses, both of which are part of our Television Production segment.

 Goodwill is not amortized but is reviewed for impairment each fiscal year or between the annual tests if an event occurs or circumstances change that indicates it is more-likely-than-not that the fair value of a reporting unit is less than its carrying value.
 We perform our annual impairment test as of January 1 in each fiscal year.
-A goodwill impairment loss would be recognized for the amount that the carrying amount of a reporting unit, including goodwill, exceeds its fair value.
+A goodwill impairment loss would be recognized for the amount that the carrying amount of a reporting unit exceeds its fair value.
 An entity may perform a qualitative assessment of the likelihood of the existence of a goodwill impairment.
 The qualitative assessment is an evaluation, based on all identified events and circumstances which impact the fair value of the reporting unit of whether or not it is more-likely-than-not that the fair value is less than the carrying value of the reporting unit.
 If we believe that as a result of our qualitative assessment it is more likely than not that the fair value of a reporting unit is greater than its carrying amount, a quantitative impairment test is not required but may be performed at the option of the Company.
 A quantitative assessment requires determining the fair value of our reporting units.
 The determination of fair value requires considerable judgment and requires assumptions and estimates of many factors, including revenue and market growth, operating margins and cash flows, market multiples and discount rates.